Solicitor General of Canada

 In recent decades the Solicitor General's department was responsible for administering the prison system, the Royal Canadian Mounted Police, the National Parole Board and other matters relating to internal security.
 In 2003, the position was styled Minister of Public Safety and Emergency Preparedness, and the portfolio expanded.
-In 2005, the position of Solicitor General was formally abolished.
+In 2005, the position of Solicitor General was formally abolished by Prime Minister Paul Martin and his deputy Anne McLellan.